yekeren/ADVISE-Image_ads_understanding/README.md

 Teney, Damien, et al. "Tips and Tricks for Visual Question Answering: Learnings from the 2017 Challenge." arXiv preprint arXiv:1708.02711 (2017).

+Pennington, Jeffrey, Richard Socher, and Christopher Manning.
+"Glove: Global vectors for word representation."
+Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP).
+2014.

 Johnson, Justin, Andrej Karpathy, and Li Fei-Fei.
 "Densecap: Fully convolutional localization networks for dense captioning."
 IEEE CVPR.
 2016.